arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 Step **(4.5)** returns the cell description passed in on class initialisation.
-If we were modelling multiple cells of different kinds, we would need to make sure that the cell returned by :meth:arbor.recipe.cell_description has the same cell kind as returned by :meth:arbor.recipe.cell_kind for every :gen:gid.
+If we were modelling multiple cells of different kinds, we would need to make sure that the cell returned by :meth:`arbor.recipe.cell_description` has the same cell kind as returned by :meth:`arbor.recipe.cell_kind` for every :gen:`gid`.

 Step **(4.6)** returns the probes passed in at class initialisation.